Burn Care

 Some of the ongoing projects:

-Purpose: To study the importance of nutrition after minor burns (< 20% of the body area).
+The importance of nutrition after minor burns

 Several studies have shown procalcitonin (PCT) to be a good marker for (early) detection of sepsis.
 However, as with other biomarkers (CRP, LPK, etc.), the specificity and sensitivity are questioned in the case of burns.
 Burn patients' strong, systemic, inflammatory response to the injury means that the symptoms/findings are essentially the same as for severe infection or sepsis.
 This makes diagnosis of sepsis in burn victims extremely difficult.
 The aim of this study is to investigate the temporal course of PCT and its correlation to other biomarkers and clinical findings in burn injury.

-Members of the FEBC 2024
+Members of the FEBC 2025

-Morten Kildal, MD, PhD, Associate Professor, Department of Surgical Sciences, Plastic Surgery, and Burn Center Department of Plastic and Maxillofacial Surgery, Uppsala University Hospital
+Morten Kildal, MD, PhD, Associate Professor, Department of Surgical Sciences, Plastic Surgery, and Burn Center, Department of Plastic and Maxillofacial Surgery, Uppsala University Hospital

 Fredrik Huss, MD, PhD, Associate Professor, Department of Surgical Sciences, Plastic Surgery and Burn Center, Department of Plastic and Maxillofacial Surgery, Uppsala University Hospital